TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     *   'It' Director Andy Muschietti Plans an 'Attack on Titan' Movie.
 Here's Everything We Know Read More
     *   New 'Flash Gordon' on Its Way From 'Overlord' Director.
 Here's Everything We Know Read More
-    *   New 'Clueless' on Its Way.
+    *   Ewan McGregor Joins 'Birds of Prey'.
 Here's Everything We Know Read More

     Explore Content
     *   Movie Reviews